-The Water Conservation Rebate Program offers rebates to residents who install rain/freeze sensors, high efficiency toilets, and pressure reducing values.
+The City of Plano Water Conservation Rebate Program offers rebates to residents who install rain/freeze sensors, high efficiency toilets, and pressure reducing valves.

-The City researched other similar programs and modeled the program after theirs.
-The program was included in the City of Plano's Water Resources Plan that was adopted in 2009.
+The City researched other similar programs.
+The program was included in the City of Plano's Water Resources Plan adopted in 2009.

 Motivation for Implementing Program

-The City wanted to offer residents an incentive to reduce their water use by offering rebates.
+The City wanted to offer residents an incentive to reduce their water use via relevant rebates.

-- Continued operation with minor changes to the rebates and amount offered
+- Continued operation with minor changes to the rebates and amounts offered.

-- Possibility of offering different rebates in the future after the City decides which water inefficiency to target next
+- Possibility of offering different rebates in the future depending on water efficiency targets.

-Any utility considering a rebate program should make sure it is a good fit with their population, water usage, and overall demographics of the community.
-For instance, a city that has a majority of homes built after 1993 would not benefit as much from a toilet rebate program since the plumibng code changes required low-flow toilets beginning in 1992.
+Any utility considering a rebate program should make sure it is a good fit with their population, water usage patterns, and overall community demographics.
+For instance, a city that has a majority of homes built after 1993 would not benefit as much from a toilet rebate program since changes to the plumbing code have required low-flow toilets since 1992.

 The Water Conservation Rebate Program is administered by the City of Plano.